pipedrive/app-extensions-sdk/README.md

 ### Show floating window

-Opens floating window and triggers ‘Event.VISIBILITY’ with an optional `context` parameter that is dependent on your app's use case (see [Visibility](#visibility) for details).
+Opens floating window and triggers `Event.VISIBILITY` with an optional `context` parameter that is dependent on your app's use case (see [Visibility](#visibility) for details).

 **Parameters**